-Over the past few weeks, in particular, the fashion industry has readying for the Spring/Summer 2018 runway shows, which kick off in New York.
-Further west, fashion industry influencers, Hollywood starlets, Victoria’s Secret models, and others were on-hand for Burning Man, the annual gathering in the Nevada desert, which has been widely described as an experiment in community, art, and self-expression.
+As the fashion industry is readying for the start of the Spring/Summer 2019 runway shows, which kick off in New York, next month, fashion industry influencers, Hollywood starlets, Victoria’s Secret models, and others are descending upon the Nevada desert, for Burning Man.

-Yes, the international style set is commonly in attendance at the week-long festival that differs from, say Coachella, in part, due to its collective, money-less bartering system among attendees.
+The week-long event, which routinely draws from the fashion crowd, differs from the average festival, in part, due to its collective, money-less bartering system among attendees.
 Moreover, unlike the year’s biggest music festivals, Burning Man lacks an organized line-up of musicians.
 As the festival – err “community’s” – website notes, “We don’t book acts or provide entertainment.
 What happens here is up to you!
 There is no corporate sponsorship.
 You are entering a ‘decommodified’ space that values who you are, not what you have.”

 As a result, a typical day might involve anything from “biking between huge sculptures and experiencing the provisions of different camps to dancing all night to booming DJ sets surrounded by people in LED-adorned costumes,” per TechCrunch.

 In addition to the influx of fashion folk, recent years have seen mainstream media outlets and tech giants, alike, jetting in.
 Mark Zuckerberg and Amazon’s Jeff Bezos have pitched up in luxury camps in recent years.
 Also in the mix: SoundCloud CEO Alex Ljung, Elon Musk and Eric Schmidt, executive chairman of Google’s parent company Alphabet, among many others.
 For Schmidt, these types of festivals are a business opportunity.
 “The future’s driven by people with an alternative world view.
 You never know where you’ll find ideas,” he told the Guardian last year.